 1900 – Published in France, Michelin develops the Michelin guides, offering drivers information on auto maintenance, accommodations, and other travel tips.
 35,000 copies were distributed for free in this first edition.
 Eventually, the company began selling these books, yet the publication set a precedent for both informative guides and content marketing distribution.

 The effectiveness of Content Marketing is determined through a variety of quantifiable measures, most of which are used to asses the value of advertising generally.
 These include traffic, time on site, brand equity surveys, etc.

 Would an effective and consistent Content Marketing program provide Car Dealers with the impact required to reduce their dealership advertising cost Per Vehicle Retailed (PVR)?
 The following…Continue

-The post 5 Ways To Flood Your Blog With Traffic Using Pinterest appeared first on Jeffbullas's Blog.
+The post 5 Social Media Mobile Apps That Make Your Life Easy appeared first on Jeffbullas's Blog.